How to File an LLC in Texas

 - No Tax Due Report (Form 05-163)

 Whenever a Texas LLC is subject to the franchise tax, it must file the following forms:

 - Public Information Report (Form 05-102)

 - EZ Computation Report (Form 05-169) or a Long Form (Form 05-158-A & Form 05-158-B)

 Visit the Texas Comptroller Website for more details about special situations and other rules regarding the Texas Franchise Tax.

-Check the Texas.gov website to see a list of probably licenses you may require for your business.
+Check the Texas.gov website to see a list of probable licenses you may require for your business.

-Texas requires sales and use tax if you plan to sell tangible goods or conduct taxable services within the state of Texas.
+Texas requires sales tax if you plan to sell tangible goods or conduct taxable services within the state of Texas.
 You must register for a sales tax permit at WebFile.